Timitan/Project_handwash/README.md

-    /soap.jpeg               # Image for the bar soap upgrade /soap.jpg                # Image for the bar soap upgrade ├── research                 # Folder for the research in the upgrade descriptions ├── sounds                   # Folder for sounds
+    /soap.jpeg               # Image for the bar soap upgrade /soap.jpg                # Image for the bar soap upgrade ├── research                 # Folder for the research in the upgrade descriptions /Handwashing_Facts.docx  # A Document for the research done ├── sounds                   # Folder for sounds
     /hand_click.mp3          # Sound that plays when the hand is clicked ├── script                   # Folder for scripts